 8. Returned Applications.
 Applications that are incomplete, contain errors, do not meet policy requirements, provide inadequate CE information (e.g., do not include the full name of the course and provider), or are accompanied by an incorrect payment amount will be returned to PTCB certificants via email for correction and/or clarification.
 Certificants receiving a returned recertification application will be given 30 days from the receipt of the returned application from PTCB to make and submit requested corrections.
 PTCB will not accept CEs completed after the certification expiration date, during this return period.

 9. Application Fee.
 Recertification fees will be determined by PTCB, and are subject to change.
-Current fee information can be found on the website www.ptcb.org or by contacting PTCB at (800) 363-8012.
+Current fee information can be found on the website www.ptcb.org.
 Additional fees may apply for reprocessing of applications returned for correction, returned checks, or refunds due to overpayment.

-For each recertification cycle, PTCB will randomly select a percentage of certificants for a recertification audit, to verify compliance with this Policy.
+For each recertification cycle, PTCB will conduct audits utilizing data from the NABP CPE Monitor and/or request documentation at the time of recertification to verify compliance with this Policy.
 PTCB has the discretion to audit the recertification eligibility of a PTCB certificant at any time.
 Certificants selected for an audit must comply with all audit instructions and requirements and must upload or otherwise submit copies of the applicable documentation supporting all reported recertification activities for the current or most recent recertification cycle.
 The same requirements for application submission (see section G above) apply to certificants who are audited.
 Failure to satisfy or comply with audit requirements will result in denial of recertification, suspension, or revocation of certification, consistent with the terms of this Policy.

 Certificants who fail to satisfy the requirements of this Policy may be subject to the following.

 1. Expired and Eligible for Reinstatement.
 Certificants who fail to satisfy the recertification requirements prior to the end of the recertification cycle are no longer certified and will be placed on a list of expired certificants.
-An expiration notice will be sent by PTCB via email to the certificants included on this list immediately following the end of the recertification cycle.
+PTCB will send an expiration notice via email to the certificants included on this list immediately following the end of the recertification cycle.
 Expired certificants are eligible to reinstate within one (1) year of the certification expiration date, subject to the terms and requirements of Section J unless otherwise provided by this Policy or instructed by PTCB.

 2. Expired and Ineligible for Reinstatement.
 Expired certificants who do not reinstate within one (1) year following the certification expiration date are no longer certified and will have all certification rights terminated.
-A reinstatement notice will be sent by PTCB via email to expired and eligible for reinstatement certificants immediately following the end of the recertification cycle.
+PTCB will send a reinstatement notice via email to expired and eligible for reinstatement certificants immediately following the end of the recertification cycle.
 Certificants remain subject to the terms and requirements of Section J unless otherwise provided by this Policy or instructed by PTCB.